 This means that by stimulating these receptors, either directly or indirectly, THC and CBD could negatively affect mitochondrial function.
-However, the study later goes on to say that, under pathological conditions, ECS activation could benefit mitochondria.
+However, the study later goes on to say that, under certain pathological conditions, ECS activation could benefit mitochondria.

 Another 2015 study for BioMed Research International states that THC, specifically, can negatively impact mitochondria in the brain.
 The authors suggest that it could harm these crucial structures and increase the risk of strokes.

 Much more research is necessary before we can say for sure whether cannabis helps or hinders mitochondrial disease.
-What is clear is that it is a delicate balancing act and likely to be highly dependent on correct dosing.

 How to Get Medical Cannabis for Mitochondrial Disease

-Mitochondrial disease does not feature on the list of medical marijuana qualifying conditions for many states.
+Mitochondrial disease does not appear on the list of medical marijuana qualifying conditions for many states.
 However, Georgia does list it as a valid reason to join its ‘Low THC Oil Registry.’
 This program allows qualifying patients to possess cannabis oil containing no more than 5% THC.
 Patients anywhere else will struggle to get medical marijuana for mitochondrial disease.

 If you live in a state with recreational cannabis, you could purchase the herb from a licensed dispensary, providing you are over 21.
 However, we strongly advise speaking to a knowledgeable physician before doing so.

 CBD Oil for Epilepsy and Autism in Mitochondrial Disease